ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 also worked through much of Jeremy's material.
 I recommend both course sequences without reservation.

-### [](#leanpub-auto-using-keras-and-tensorflow-to-model-the-wisconsin-cancer-data-set){.anchor-link}Using Keras and TensorFlow to Model The Wisconsin Cancer Data Set {#leanpub-auto-using-keras-and-tensorflow-to-model-the-wisconsin-cancer-data-set}
+### Using Keras and TensorFlow to Model The Wisconsin Cancer Data Set

 The University of Wisconsin cancer database has 646 samples.
 Each sample has 9 input values and one output value, the target output class (0 for